My name is Natheer an Engineer, Photographer and Activist, whose work usually focuses on humanitarian issues and actively promotes a healthy lifestyle

 WHAT ARE THE OBSTACLES AND CHALLENGES YOU’RE FACING IN YOUR CITY?

 The decision makers’ attitude towards the cause had been very futile, not taking the matter in consideration whenever approached.

 Another challenge is the car drivers mindset on the roads, and the attitude of some when interacting with a cyclist on the road.

 And last but not least, one major challenge is the absence of any bicycle lanes in the city.

-Things have never been worse to cyclists than in Tripoli, and if it can happen in Tripoli it really can happen anywhere in the world.
+Things have never been worse for cyclists than in Tripoli, and if cycling change can happen in Tripoli it really can happen anywhere in the world.
 We suffer from corruption, bad politicians and decision makers, backwards mentalities, post-war traumatized citizens, mass rates of poverty and unemployment, and so on.